woutercoppens/home-assistant-v3/README.md

 ![Integration setup_cloud](/pictures/integration_setup_cloud.png)

 Depending on your installation, the modules should be added to your Home Assistant automatically within a few seconds till 10 minutes.

+# Run, Play

+***Run, Play*** and let us know if there are any bugs, enhancements etc via the github issues system

+This plugin is a community effort and OpenMotics cannot give any warranties even though you can report any issues and we'll help as much as possible.
+Pull requests are always welcome.

+# License

+This project is licensed under the AGPLv3 License - see the [LICENSE.md](LICENSE.md) file for details

+# Acknowledgments

+* Special thanks to @woutercoppens for making this plugin and donating it to OpenMotics.